chialab/dna/docs/guide/properties.md

 ## Observers

-An observer is a function invoked each time the property had been updated.
+An observer is a function invoked each time a property is updated.
 It receives the new value as first argument and the previous property value as second argument:

 Components have two methods to dynamically add and remove property observers: `observe` and `unobserve`.
 This methods can be used in the class context (`this.observe(...)`) or externally (`element.observe()`):